hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ---
 layout: enterprise2
-page_title: "Admin - API Docs - Terraform Enterprise"
+page_title: "Users - Admin - API Docs - Terraform Enterprise"
 sidebar_current: "docs-enterprise2-api-admin-users"
 ---

-# Admin API
+# Admin Users API

 -> **Note**: These API endpoints are in beta and are subject to change.